 Professor Gabriel Avram serves with Wireless Education as a consultant and technical advisor.
-Gabriel is a leading world specialist and holds a PhD in microwave technology.
-He has 35 years’ experience in microwave research and development, and holds more than 30 patents.
+Gabriel originally completed his PhD in microwave technology before embarking on a career in this specialist field.
+He now has 35 years’ experience in microwave research and development, and holds more than 30 patents.
 Gabriel owned and managed a microwave testing laboratory in Europe for many years.
 He specialises in complex technical projects at an enterprise level and is a true subject matter expert.

-Brett spent his first four working years as a fire and rescue emergency medical technician in Cape Town, South Africa before moving to London.
-For the past 15 years Brett has had a specialist career in Information Technology.
+Brett spent his first four working years as a fire and rescue emergency medical technician (EMT) in Cape Town, South Africa before changing careers.
+For the past 20 years Brett has worked in Information Technology.
 While serving as an interim IT director for a major construction company, he was responsible for designing and deploying wireless technology solutions for construction sites across England.
-As part of a due diligence exercise, he started to research the subject of wireless technology and human biological effects.
-Brett has since studied this field intensively, and is now dedicated to the development and delivery of technology safety education.
+As part of a due diligence exercise, he discovered the research on the subject of wireless technology and human biological effects.
+Brett has since studied this field intensively, and is now dedicated to the technical development and online delivery of technology safety education.